 Example 2: Finding the Measures of all the Unknown Angles in a Right Triangle

-For the given figure, find the measures of and , in degrees, to two decimal places.
+For the given figure, find the measures of and , to the nearest second.

 Answer